-This research project provides a broad understanding of the causes, consequences and solutions relating to population ageing.
-It focuses on various phases of the individual life course, including family formation, working life and health and care at the end of life.
-It also focuses on implications of demographic changes for the macroeconomy and public finances.
+This research project provides a broad understanding of the causes, consequences and solutions related to population ageing.
+It examines various phases of the individual life course, including family formation, working life and health and care at the end of life.
+It also looks at the implications of demographic changes for the macroeconomy and public finances.

-The research will be performed using register and macro-level data and statistical methods that can rigorously address the time trends and direction of the associations between factors.
-The project will provide policy recommendations that will help to ensure the sustainability of the welfare state and increase individual, societal, and intergenerational wellbeing.
+The project will use register and macro-level data and statistical methods that can rigorously address the time trends and direction of associations between factors.
+The project will provide policy recommendations that help to ensure the sustainability of the welfare state and increase individual, societal, and intergenerational wellbeing.

 The project consists of four working packages:

-Etla participates in all four work packages but focuses mainly on packages 1, 2 and 4.
+Etla is participating in all four working packages but is focusing mainly on packages 1, 2 and 4.

-In working package 1 Etla has two separate sub-study.
-First focuses on causal effects of education on family formation and provides new detailed information about the effects of education choices on the cohabitation and fertility outcomes.
+In working package 1 Etla has two separate sub-studies.
+The first focuses on the causal effects of education on family formation and will provide new detailed information about the effects of education choices on cohabitation and fertility outcomes.

-The second study focuses on impact of economic uncertainty to birth rate.
-The study assesses how the economic shocks experienced in childhood affect fertility decision in adulthood.
+The second sub-study focuses on the impact of economic uncertainty on birth rate.
+Result will show how the economic shocks experienced in childhood affect fertility decision in adulthood.

-In work package 2 Etla studies impact of adult education to career length.
-Adult education is often seen as a response to the need to lengthen the working careers.
+In working package 2 Etla is studying the impact of adult education on career length.
+Adult education is often seen as a response to the need to lengthen working careers.
 However, there is little research on the impact of adult education on employment and retirement among ageing workers.
-In addition, Etla researchers participate on a sub-study assessing causal effects of the implemented increase in the upper limit of the statutory retirement age from 65 to 68 on employment and health.
-This study is implemented in co-operation with the Population Research Unit of the University of Helsinki
+In addition, Etla researchers are participating in a sub-study assessing the causal effects of implementing an increase in the upper limit of the statutory retirement age from 65 to 68 on employment and health.
+This study is in co-operation with the Population Research Unit of the University of Helsinki

-In work package 4 Etla studies alternative ways to pursue a financially sustainable fiscal policy in an ageing Finland.
-The sub-study develops new rule-based ways for adapting to changes in demographic structures.
-An example of this is automation, which links the size of the new birth cohorts to pension benefits and contributions
+In working package 4 Etla is studying alternative ways to pursue a financially sustainable fiscal policy in an ageing Finland.
+A sub-study will develop new rule-based ways for adapting to changes in demographic structures.
+An example of this is automation, which links the size of new birth cohorts to pension benefits and contributions

-The effectiveness of fiscal policy is reduced when the share of elderly people rises as compared to the working-age population.
-The various automatic stabilizers related to taxation and social security are differently emphasized as the demographic change.
-This internationally new question is studied with statistical analysis.
-The work package also includes a study of problems related to reducing population.
+The effectiveness of fiscal policy is reduced when the proportion of elderly people rises compared to the working-age population.
+Automatic stabilisers related to taxation and social security change their emphasis as the demographics change.
+A new question for researchers internationally, it will be studied using statistical analysis.
+The work package also includes a study of problems related to population decline.